polywrap/python-client/README.md

 `./polywrap-client/.vscode/settings.json`

 Here's the structure `settings.json` file we are using for configuring the vscode.
-Make sure you need to put your virtual env path you got from the poetry as the `python.defaultInterpreterPath` argument:
+Make sure you update your virtual env path you got from poetry as the `python.defaultInterpreterPath` argument:
 ```json
 {
   "python.formatting.provider": "black",